citizenfx/fivem-docs/content/docs/getting-started/installing-fivem.md

 A message appears stating that local game data needs to be updated.
 Click Yes.
 FiveM prepares the launch of the data.
 This can take several minutes.

-### 4. Sign in with Cfx.re
+### 4. Sign in with your Cfx account

 1. Review the **Terms of Service**.
 2. If you agree, click **I Accept** to continue.\
-   A new window opens prompting you to sign in with Cfx.re.
+   A new window opens prompting you to sign in with your Cfx account.
 Don't skip this!
-3. Click **Sign in with Cfx.re**.\
+3. Click **Sign in with Cfx**.\
    Your browser opens.
 4. Click **Authorize** to grant access.
 5. Go back to FiveM and a **Welcome Username** appears.